rdsr/hbase-util/README.md

 hbase-util.table.reset/reset
 ([f])
-  Like (hbase shell's ) truncate, but doesn't delete/create the tables, but instead:
+  Like (hbase shell's ) truncate, but doesn't delete/create the tables, but instead, for each table..
-  - Disable all tables,
+  - Disables it
-  - Deletes and re-creates all column familes,
+  - Deletes and re-creates all column familes
-  - Enables tables again.
+  - Enables the table again
 This comes in handy if the logged-in user has limited permissions.
 It also preservers split information, unlike truncate.